Whon1980-DL/doraex_app/README.md

 1. AllAuth User Model
     * Django Allauth, the User model is the default user model provided by the Django authentication system
     * The User entity has a one-to-many relationship with the Renting entity.
-This means that a User can have multiple Rentings, but each Renting is associated with only one User.
+This means that a User can have multiple Rantings, but each Renting is associated with only one User.
 ---
 2. Category Model
     * Category model associate with gadget model on  many to one basis.
-More than one gaget can belong to oen category
+More than one gadget can belong to one category
-    * This allow gadget to be grouped and makes it easy to browse teh gadgets.
+    * This allow gadget to be grouped and makes it easy to browse the gadgets.
 ---
 3. Customer Model
-    * Customer model is related to user model on a one-to-one basis ehihc mean one user can only have one customer profile.
+    * Customer model is related to user model on a one-to-one basis which mean one user can only have one customer profile.
-    * The cusotmer in turn is related to gadgets and renting model on a one-to-many basis.
-Which mean one cusotmer can rent many gadget and have many renting.
+    * The customer in turn is related to gadgets and renting model on a one-to-many basis.
+Which means one customer can rent many gadget and have many renting.
-    * Admin can edit customer profile in case an id need to be provided to prove the custome's age and user can also edit their own profile.
+    * Admin can edit customer profile in case an id needs to be provided to prove the customer’s age and user can also edit their own profile.
-    * The customer model allow cusotmer profiel creation for quick booking process as most field in booking form can be autofilled from teh customer existing detail in their customer profile and the detail can be edited.
+    * The customer model allow customer profile creation for quick booking process as most field in booking form can be autofilled from the customer existing detail in their customer profile and the detail can be edited.
 ---
 3. Gadget Model
-    * A Gadget can have multiple Rentings, but each Rentinging is associated with only one Gadget.
+    * A Gadget can have multiple Rantings, but each Renting is associated with only one Gadget.
 This is represented by the foreign key relationship between Gadget and Renting.
-    * Admin can add gadget through djangos admin panel.
+    * Admin can add gadget through Django admin panel.
     * Only Admin can change the data in the backend.
     * User can see the gadget information and image based on the chosen gadget.
-    * Information provided is price, image, description, intended use, warning and minumum usage age.
+    * Information provided is price, image, description, intended use, warning and minimum usage age.
 ---
 4. Renting Model
-    * A User can have multiple Rentings, but each Renting is associated with only one User.
+    * A User can have multiple Renting, but each Renting is associated with only one User.
 This is represented by the foreign key relationship between User and Booking.
     * Renting model has a feature to prevent under age renting thus making it safe.
-    * Total price is also calculated in the backend that is then displayed to user to show the total price of the renting, depeding on the rent duration and quantity of each gadget rent.
+    * Total price is also calculated in the backend that is then displayed to user to show the total price of the renting, depending on the rent duration and quantity of each gadget rent.
     * Full CRUD functionality is available to the user.
-    * User in order to rent has to fill start date, number of day rent and quanity of gadget.
+    * User in order to rent has to fill start date, number of day rent and quantity of gadget.
     ---

 ### User Journey